ProJaggedEdge/ElaborateFPSSampleUE4/README.md

 # ElaborateFPSSampleUE4

 Developed with Unreal Engine 4.24
-Some enhancements on the Sample FPS Project provided by Unreal Engine
+Some enhancements and tweaks on the Sample FPS Project provided by Unreal Engine

 Available Features:
 	Ammo and Clip System